TEALSK12/apcsa-public/curriculum/Unit5/Lesson-503.md

 3. Introduce the keyboard ``` static ``` from the Chapter 8.2.
 The topic is introduced here since it requires the concept of ``` this ``` covered in Chapter 8.3 in last night's reading assignment.

    - See CS Awesome [Unit 5 Lesson 07 Static Variables and Methods Lesson Plan]
-   - Slides [Variables, Scope and Semantics] can be used to review this topic.
+   - The slide deck for this lesson are located on [Dr. Long Nguyen] GitHub at [Variables, Scope and Semantics] and can be used to review this topic.
    - Have students navigate to CS Awesome [5.7.
 Static Variables and Methods] and complete Activity 1-4.